nusco/narjillos/README.md

 ##How to control it

-Move around with your mouse: click anywhere to center, double-click to auto-zoom.
-Zoom in/out by scrolling.
-You can also move the microscope around with your cursor keys.
+Move around with your mouse: **click anywhere** to center, **double-click** to auto-zoom.
+Zoom in/out by **scrolling**.
+You can also move the microscope around with your **cursor keys**.

-To turn from high speed to real time and back, press *S*.
+To turn from high speed to real time and back, press **S**.

-To turn the lamp on/off, press *L*.
+To turn the lamp on/off, press **L**.
 With the lamp off, high speed is much faster (because the program doesn't need to render the creatures).

 If you have trouble distinguishing the shapes of Narjillos, try infrared light.
-You can toggle it by pressing *I*.
+You can toggle it by pressing **I**.

 ## Credits